- Hours and Directions

-- All campers should bring a nut-free lunch and two nut-free snacks for morning and afternoon snack breaks.
-Please keep in mind we do not have refrigerators available to store snacks.
+- Please keep in mind we do not have refrigerators available for storage.
 Non-perishable foods or insulated lunch bags with ice packs are recommended.

 - Full day campers will eat lunch with their group in their classrooms or at a designated area outside that is distanced from other groups.

 - Summer at KEY is a "nut-restricted" camp.
 No foods containing any types of nuts are allowed.
 Please carefully check the labels on the foods you send to make sure they are nut-free.

 - Campers should bring labeled water bottle(s) filled with the amount of water you think they will need for the day.
 If needed, counelsors will be able to refill camper water bottles following our COVID-19 protocols.